I am going to teach you how to start a blog from start to finish in this post.

 I started blogging 3 years ago knowing nothing about it.
 Now, I have a successful blog (over 150k pageviews / month) and make over $3k / month.

-Before you start, if you haven’t downloaded my Blogging Quick-Start Guide: How to Go From Zero to Blog In 1 Year, do that now.
+Before you start, if you haven’t downloaded my Blogging Quick Start Guide do that now.
 It will teach you everything you need to do after you create a blog.

 Okay, now here’s what you need to do to start a blog…